 The researchers at NIH, however, did find that copper surfaces tended to kill the virus in about four hours.

 But there is a speedier option: research has shown that coronaviruses can be inactivated within a minute by disinfecting surfaces with 62-71% alcohol, or 0.5% hydrogen peroxide bleach or household bleach containing 0.1% sodium hypochlorite.
+Analysis published in October 2020 suggested that coronaviruses can be inactivated by very low concentrations of disinfectant, but noted research on the specific virus that causes Covid-19 is still lacking.
 Higher temperatures and humidity also tend to result in other coronaviruses dying quicker, although research has shown that a related coronavirus that causes Sars could be killed by temperatures above 56°C or 132°F (hotter than even a bath scalding enough to cause injury) at a rate of about 10,000 viral particles every 15 minutes.

 The US Environmental Protection Agency (EPA) has now published a list of disinfectants and active ingredients that can be used against the Sars-CoV-2 virus.
 Ultraviolet light can also be used to disinfect some surfaces, but is not currently recommended for use on human skin.
 (Read more about whether UV light can kill Covid-19.)